rohhann12/keeping-track-of-it/README.md

 Authorization: Bearer <your-jwt-token>
 ```

-### user Roles
+### User Roles
-- **user**: Can only view their own projects and tasks
+- **USER**: Can perform CRUD operations on their own projects and tasks
-- **admin**: Can perform CRUD operations on all projects and tasks
+- **ADMIN**: Can perform read operations on all projects and tasks across all users

 ## Caching

 - GET `/api/user/projects` is cached in Redis for 1 minute
 - Cache is automatically invalidated when projects are created, updated, or deleted
 - Cache keys are user-specific to ensure data isolation
+- Admin routes also use caching for improved performance

 ## Development

-### Available Scripts
--`cd into backend`
-- Build the backed folder and then run the backend
-- Run `node dist/index.js` - Start development server
-- `cd to ui`
-- Install dependencies
-- Run `npm run dev` to start the frontend locally

 ## Environment Variables

+### Backend Environment Variables

 Create a `.env` file in the backend directory: